ACLS Secondary Survey H's and T's

 Hypovolemia is a common cause of PEA and initially produces the classic physiologic response of a rapid, narrow-complex tachycardia.
 And it typically produces increased diastolic and decreased systolic pressures.

-As the loss of blood volume continues, blood pressure will drop and will eventually become undetectable.
+As the loss of vascular volume continues, blood pressure will drop and will eventually become undetectable.
 However, the narrow QRS complexes and rapid rate will continue.

 You should consider hypovolemia as a cause of hypotension, which can deteriorate to PEA.
 Providing quick treatment can often reverse this pulseless state by rapidly correcting the hypovolemia.
 Common nontraumatic causes of hypovolemia can include occult internal hemorrhage and severe dehydration.